-This foundation-level studio-based course explores the principles of colour theory and its application within material-based practices.
+This foundation-level studio based course explores the principles of colour theory and its application within material-based practices.
 The use of colour in craft, art and design depends on a solid foundation in colour nomenclature, colour identification, and an understanding of colour interactions.
-Through projects, lectures and demonstrations, students will work individually and collectively through various craft media to explore the relationship between colour theory and principles of colour use in two-dimensional to three-dimensional design.
+Through projects, lectures and demonstrations, students will work individually and collectively through various craft media to explore the relationship of colour theory and principals of colour use to two dimensional to three dimensional design.